 How can I tell if the City maintains a road or if the NC Department of Transportation (NCDOT) maintains a road?

 The City owns and maintains approximately 740 miles of roads within the City limits.
 Typically these roads are neighborhood and subdivision streets.
-Major roads owned by the City include McPherson Church Road, Sycamore Dairy Road, Cain Road, Purdue Drive, Village Drive, Hay Street and Person Street.
+Major roads owned by the City include McPherson Church Road, Sycamore Dairy Road, Cain Road, Purdue Drive, Village Drive, Hay Street, and Person Street.
 NCDOT owns and maintains the majority of major roads in the City.
-These include Bragg Boulevard, Skibo Road, Raeford Road, Morganton Road, Ramsey Street, Owen Drive, Grove Street and many others.
+These include Bragg Boulevard, Skibo Road, Raeford Road, Morganton Road, Ramsey Street, Owen Drive, Grove Street, and many others.
 Below is a link to a map of the City that shows maintenance responsibilities of roads in the City.
-Red line roads are owned by NCDOT, green dashed roads are privately owned and the others are owned by the City.
+Redline roads are owned by NCDOT, green dashed roads are privately owned and the others are owned by the City.
 NCDOT can be contacted at (910) 486-1493 or at ncdot.gov.
-Traffic volume maps for roads in the City can be accessed at http://www.ncdot.gov/travel/statemapping/trafficvolumemaps/.2017 City Map
+Traffic volume maps for roads in the City can be accessed at http://www.ncdot.gov/travel/statemapping/trafficvolumemaps/.

 How does a traffic signal work?

-An intersection with a traffic signal has detection devices in each travel lane (usually wires cut into the pavement that function as a metal detector) that lets the traffic signal controller know a car has approached the intersection.
-Once t he vehicle has been detected the controller allows the light to turn green for that vehicle based on a set signal plan that has been programmed into the controller.
+An intersection with a traffic signal has detection devices in each travel lane (usually wires cut into the pavement that functions as a metal detector) that lets the traffic signal controller know a car has approached the intersection.
+Once the vehicle has been detected the controller allows the light to turn green for that vehicle based on a set signal plan that has been programmed into the controller.

 What does a flashing yellow arrow indication mean?

-A flashing yellow arrow is a signal indication that advises the motorist that they have a "permissive" turn signal to make a turn (usually left hand turn) if there is a gap in the approaching traffic to do so safely.
+A flashing yellow arrow is a signal indicating that advises the motorist that they have a "permissive" turn signal to make a turn (usually left-hand turn) if there is a gap in the approaching traffic to do so safely.